derykmakgill/website/story.md

 Subject: We have failed...

-I must report the loss of the entire crew and passengers of the Amber VI while we neared Planet 7-2521.
+I must report the loss of the entire crew and passengers of the Amber VI while we approached the 7-2521 system.

-I have only been spared their fate by the life-preserving systems and procedures we put in place to ensure a message might be sent back to Earth in the event of catastrophic failure.
+I have only been saved by the life-preserving systems and procedures we put in place to ensure a message might be sent back to Earth after catastrophic failure.

-I will be dead soon too, and time is running very short.
+But I will be dead soon too, and time is running very short.
 ```

 The most popular mobile wallet (measured by installs) on Android is SPV.
 It